mdahamshi/sb-react-express/README.md

 ```

 ---
-### 4. Start both apps
+### 4. Atlternative: Start both client/server (make sure you set up DB)

 From root:

 ```bash
 npm run dev
 ```
+You can use the provided sserver/docker-compose.yml to setup a db quickly.
 ---
 ### Production
-Server is configured to serve static from client/dist (react app build result).
-see `initExpressApp`
+docker-compose.ynml is ready for building the app.

 ## 📃 License